 Myth 1: Organic skincare is expensive compared to the mainstream

 There’s no doubt that organic certification is expensive.
-This cost, plus the generally higher cost of natural ingredients, are understandably reflected in the price of organic cosmetics.
+This cost, plus the generally higher cost of natural ingredients, is understandably reflected in the price of organic cosmetics.
 As such, it’s easy to draw the conclusion that organic skincare must be more expensive than conventional products.
-This is sometimes true – but the opposite can equally be said.
+This is sometimes true, but the opposite can equally be said.

 The price of any product is set according to several factors, with ingredients being just one.
 Often, it is branding that determines the price of a product; for example, a high-end luxury brand has an image to uphold, and this could push the price of its products up regardless of what is in the bottle.
 Likewise, you could be paying for expensive marketing just as easily as organic-certified ingredients.
 It’s all about the positioning of a brand, so organic products are not automatically and always more expensive.